splunk/observability-workshop/docs/module7/vo_getting_started.md

     * Make a phone call to &lt;your phone number&gt;
     * Time Period: Sat & Sun
     * Timezone
         * &lt;your time zone&gt;
         * Between 9am and 7pm

-These custom paging policies will be used during the specified times in place of the Primary Policy, however admins do have the abiltiy to ignore these custom policies, and we will highlight how this is achieved in a later module.
+These custom paging policies will be used during the specified times in place of the Primary Policy, however admins do have the ability to ignore these custom policies, and we will highlight how this is achieved in a later module.

 The final option here is the setting for Recovery Notifications.
 As these are typically low priority simply sending you an email is the typical setting used.

 Your profile is now fully configured using these example configurations.
-Organisations will have different views on how profiles should be configured and will typically issue guidelines for paging policies and times between escalations etc.
+Organizations will have different views on how profiles should be configured and will typically issue guidelines for paging policies and times between escalations etc.

 ---

-### 3. Create Your Team
+## 3. Create Your Team

-Navigate to the Teams Tab on the main toolbar, select `Add Team`, then enter your team name using the format "&lt;Your Initals&gt; Workshop" and then save by clicking the `Add Team` button.
+Navigate to the Teams Tab on the main toolbar, select `Add Team`, then enter your team name using the format "&lt;Your Initials&gt; Workshop" and then save by clicking the `Add Team` button.

 You now need to add other users to your team.
-If you are running this workshop using the Splunk provided envrionment, the following accounts are available for testing.
+If you are running this workshop using the Splunk provided environment, the following accounts are available for testing.
 If you are running this lab in your own environment, you will have been provided a list of usernames you can use in place of the table below.

 | Name | Username | Shift |
 | --- | --- | --- |